-Measles: New efforts needed to stop an old diseaseApril 25th, 2013 in Diseases, Conditions, Syndromes /
+Measles: New efforts needed to stop an old diseaseApril 25, 2013 by David Durrhiem in Medicine & Health / Diseases, Conditions, Syndromes

 New diseases grab headlines.
 The latest influenza scare – H7N9 – has prompted much speculation about the direction the virus might take.
 And rightly so, as vaccines to fight new viruses can take some time to be produced.
 But there is an old virus that deserves our attention, too: measles, which causes a distinctive rash and fever.